csgroen/RTN_example_TCGA_LIHC/README.md

 Join molecular and clinical features to RangedSummarizedExperiment object
 =========================================================================

-Finally, we'll join the features we derived from the two Cell publications to the data we got from GDC through TCGAbiolinks.
+Finally, we'll join the features we derived from the two Cell publications to the data we got from the GDC through TCGAbiolinks.

 ``` r
 #-- Conform names